tupol/spark-utils/docs/file-data-frame-saver.md

     look at the average size of the data inside partition folders and come up with a number that is appropriate for the application;  for example, one might target a partition number so that the partition file size inside a partition folder are around 100 MB
+- `output.options` *Optional*: additional options that can be passed to the Apache Spark `DataFrameWriter`;
+    due to it's complex structure, this parameter can not be passed as a command line argument, but it can only be passed through the `application.conf` file